 Severe nodulocystic acne along with acne-like lesions in the groin, axillae (armpits), breasts, back and posterior neck is likely to be associated with Hidradenitis Suppurativa (also known as acne inverse) in this instance the therapies for Hidradentitis Suppurativa is slightly different and often times more aggressive than Acne Vulgaris alone.

 Ready to find out more?

-If you have been told or know/believe that you and/or your child (age 9+) suffer from Acne Vulgaris, click on the button, which will allow you to be notified as soon as the next Study is available for participation.
+If you have been told or know/believe that you and/or your child (age 9+) suffer from Acne Vulgaris, please click on the button, which will allow you to learn more about this clinical study.